braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 | `18.205.178.15`| `3.68.144.188`
 |   | `3.70.107.88`
 {% endtab %}
 {% endtabs %}

-### Creating a connected source in the Braze dashboard
+### Step 3: Create a connected source in the Braze dashboard

 Next, create a connected source in the Braze dashboard.
 Go to **Data Settings** > **Cloud Data Ingestion**.
 Navigate to the **Connected Sources** tab and click **Create data connection**.